Gedipudidarshani/LU-Decomposition/README.md

  1.Import the numpy module to use the built-in functions  scipy.linalg for calculation.

- 2.Prepare the lists from the iven matrix and assign in np.array()
+ 2.Prepare the lists from the given matrix and assign in np.array()

  3.Import lu_factor and lu_solve from scipy.linalg